Robots Atlas>ROBOTS ATLAS

 The Transformer architecture (2017, "Attention Is All You Need") and the BERT model built on it (Bidirectional Encoder Representations from Transformers) solved this problem.
 BERT generates vectors dynamically through a self-attention mechanism that considers all other words in the sentence — both to the left and to the right simultaneously (hence "bidirectional").
 The representation of "apple" in a sentence about fruit looks nothing like its representation in a sentence about a tech company.

-The extension Sentence-BERT (SBERT) encodes entire sentences into a single dense vector.
+An extension, Sentence-BERT (SBERT), encodes entire sentences into a single dense vector.
 This enables blazing-fast semantic search: instead of comparing sentences word by word, you compute the distance between their vectors.
 Modern APIs, like OpenAI's text-embedding-3, embed entire corporate document sets in the cloud within milliseconds.

 The Mathematics of Similarity: Cosine as a Measure of Meaning